Courses in East Asian Studies

 This course explores Japan-Korea relations from the end of the 16th century to the present day.
 It proceeds chronologically to chart the evolving diplomatic relationship between the ruling families in Japan and Korea during the early modern period before then turning to examine Japan's colonial domination of Korea starting in the late 19th century and the postcolonial situation that has existed between Japan, North Korea, and South Korea since shortly after the end of World War II.
 Substantial attention will be placed on exploring issues of national identity, race, and imperialism as they relate to the interconnected histories of Japan and Korea as presented in this course.
 Only one version of A EAS 375 may be taken for credit.
 Prerequisite(s): A EAJ 170, A EAK 170, A HIS 177 or permission of instructor.

-A EAS 389 Topics in East Asian History, Literature, and Culture (3)
+A EAS 392 East Asian Travel Literature (3)

 This is an advanced course in the study of Buddhism that will focus on the close reading of Buddhist scriptures in English translation.
 Prerequisite(s): A EAS 265, 266, or permission of instructor.

-A EAS 475 (formerly A EAS 395) The History and Culture of Traditional Tibet (3)
+A EAS 395 The History and Culture of Traditional Tibet (3)

 A EAS 495 Colloquium in East Asian Studies (3)